rdsim8589/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ```

 ##9-print_last_digit.py
- function that prints the last digit of a number
+A function that prints the last digit of a number

 example:
 ```
 $ cat 9-main.py